 But, like failing to wash your hands during flu season, those factors are merely heightened conditions for depression, not causes.
 Depression is a neurological disease with a strong genetic component.
 Families with a history of depression often produce depressed children.
 For years, the side-effects of the disease (suicide, substance abuse, disengagement) were understood as failings of character.
 Because of this, a misplaced stigma lingered around the disease.
 Thankfully, that stigma is on the way out.

 Depression diagnoses in youths can be complicated by the fact that many symptoms of depression can be ascribed to ‘typical teenage angst.’
 This is an important pitfall to avoid.
-Fortunately, there are legions of trained counselors, therapists and psychiatrists who can guide families through a correct diagnosis and the healing process that follows.
+Fortunately, there are legions of trained counselors, therapists, and psychiatrists at Chicago Rehab Center who can guide families through a correct diagnosis and the healing process that follows.

 Awareness is the first step.
 Thankfully, as a society, it’s a step we are taking.